qosf/qosf.org/qosf.org/mentorship_cohort_3.md

 ##### **A Julia package on Quantum Optimal Control (QOptCtrl.jl)**

 *Project description*: This project aims at developing a general purpose Julia package for implementing quantum gates in the presence of noise or other physical/hardware restrictions.

-A few examples are engineering an arbitrary single qubit gate in the presence of stochastic fluctuation in frequency parameters, engineering a pulse sequence to effectively decouple a system of interacting spins, or, designing an optimum pulse sequence to rotate an ensemble of electrons in the presence of an inhomogeneous magnetic field
+A few examples are engineering an arbitrary single qubit gate in the presence of stochastic fluctuation in frequency parameters, engineering a pulse sequence to effectively decouple a system of interacting spins, or, designing an optimum pulse sequence to rotate an ensemble of electrons in the presence of an inhomogeneous magnetic field.

-*Mentee*: **[Mostafa Atallah](https://twitter.com/M_Ataallah)** A first-year Physics master student at Cairo University, Main research interests are Quantum Information, Quantum Computation and Quantum Machine Learning.
-Check out his [linkedin](https://www.linkedin.com/in/mostafa-atallah-540334120/) [facebook](https://www.facebook.com/mostafa.atallah.1996).
+*Mentee*: **[Mostafa Atallah](https://twitter.com/M_Ataallah)** A first-year Physics master student at Cairo University, Main research interests are Quantum Information, Quantum Computation and Quantum Machine Learning  [linkedin](https://www.linkedin.com/in/mostafa-atallah-540334120/) [facebook](https://www.facebook.com/mostafa.atallah.1996).

-*Mentor*: **Razieh Annabestani** A Strategic Partner Alliance Manager at Zapata Computing and a senior scientist with 10+ years experience in physics, quantum information processing, mathematical modelling and numerical simulations and two years experimental experience in spectroscopy.
+*Mentor*: **Razieh Annabestani** A Strategic Partner Alliance Manager at Zapata Computing, and a senior scientist with 10+ years experience in physics, quantum information processing, mathematical modelling and numerical simulations and two years experimental experience in spectroscopy.
 She has a PhD in Quantum Information and Computation from the University of Waterloo, Canada.

 *Links*: [Repository](https://github.com/Mostafa-Atallah2020/QOptCtrl.jl).